Albert III of Saxony

-Albert III (Albrecht) (31 July 1443 – 12 September 1500) was a Duke of Saxony.
-He was nicknamed Albert the Bold or Albert the Courageous and founded the Albertine line of the House of Wettin.
+Albert III (Albertus; Albrecht) (31 July 1443 – 12 September 1500) was Duke of Saxony from 1464 to 1500.
+Known as Albert the Bold or Albert the Courageous, he founded the Albertine line of the House of Wettin.
+Initially, he ruled jointly with his older brother Ernest, Elector of Saxony, but upon division of Wettinian lands by the Treaty of Leipzig (1485), he became a sole ruler in his own domain, known is historiography as the Albertine Duchy of Saxony.